dcunited001/dcunited001.github.io/_posts/2016-06-05-im-not-religious-im-spiritual-2-of-God-and-atheisms.md

 structures, just like a religion, it's constantly in cyclic flux, invalidating itself and the belief systems of it's followers.
 Yet, it doesn't necessarily propagate the new beliefs to those followers.
-This sows a sense of distrust between generations.
+This can sow the seeds of a cultural rift between generations.

 ### Relgious Beliefs Are Vulnerable to Exploitation

 More to the point, this flux creates an opportunity for exploitation.
 Whoever funds the science exerts control of the flux from one paradigm to the next.
 The control resides with the few with the resources to do so.
 And the vulnerability for exploitation is powerful, as the decisions of lawmakers are often based on the current extent of mainstream scientific knowledge, with the best intentions in mind.
 IMO, I'd rather have policy decisions based on something unchanging, like humanist values.
-At the same time, I don't think it's a good idea for people to entirely base public policy on
+At the same time, I don't think it's a good idea for people to entirely base public policy on religion.

 ### Arguments Not Based On Propositional Logic